 The Company has historically made an annual grant of restricted stock to its executive officers.
 Our Compensation Committee reviews management's recommendation and approves restricted stock awards for each Section 16 Officer.
-Our restricted stock grants for Section 16 Officers typically vest over three to five years and, beginning in 2018, consisted of a performance based restricted stock grant in addition to time-based restricted stock grant.
-That program of restricted stock grants continued in 2019 (the "2019 LTI Awards") when the Compensation Committee granted the restricted awards to executives in January 2019.
+Our restricted stock grants for Section 16 Officers typically vest over three to five years and, beginning in 2018, consisted of a performance-based restricted stock grant in addition to time-based restricted stock grant.
+That program of restricted stock grants continued in 2020 (the "2020 LTI Awards") when the Compensation Committee granted the restricted awards to executives in January 2020.

-For the 2019 LTI Awards, the Compensation Committee first established the long-term incentive target opportunity for each executive in the LTI Program.
+For the 2020 LTI Awards, the Compensation Committee first established the long-term incentive target opportunity for each executive in the LTI Program.
 The target value was a target number of restricted shares for the individual awards.
-The 2019 LTI Awards consisted of 50% performance-based restricted stock cliff vesting upon the third anniversary of the grant date and 50% time-based restricted stock vesting ratably over a five-year period.
-The time-based 2019 LTI Awards vest ratably over a five-year period at 100% if the executive remains continuously employed with the Company for five years following the grant date.
-There are no other metrics tied to vesting of these awards.
+The 2020 LTI Awards consisted of 50% performance-based restricted stock cliff vesting upon the third anniversary of the grant date and 50% time-based restricted stock vesting ratably over a five-year period if the executive remains continuously employed with the Company for five years following the grant date.
+There are no other metrics tied to vesting of these time-based awards.
 The Compensation Committee has the discretion to accelerate the vesting of these awards.

-For all participants, the performance-based 2019 LTI Awards were tied to achievement of the Company's EBITDA as a percentage of gross margin for the three-year performance period of 2019-2021.
-Vesting of the performance-based shares are based on the Company's average earnings before interest, tax, depreciation and amortization ("EBITDA") as a percentage of gross margin over the three-year performance period ending December 31, 2021.
+For all participants, vesting of the performance-based 2020 LTI Awards were tied to achievement of the Company's earnings before interest, tax, depreciation and amortization ("EBITDA") as a percentage of gross margin for the three-year period ending December 31, 2022.

-The Compensation Committee set a threshold, target, and exceeded level for the EBITDA performance measure under each of the 2019 LTI Awards.
-The levels were designed such that the underlying performance-based shares will not vest if we do not at least achieve the entry level (threshold) of performance.
-Vesting at target level requires us to fully meet or slightly exceed our performance expectations and full vesting at the exceeded level requires even higher levels of performance.
-Forfeiture or grant of additional shares at performance levels between threshold, target and exceeded is determined based on straight-line interpolation for these shares.
+The Compensation Committee set a threshold, target, and maximum level for this performance measure under each of the 2020 LTI Awards.
+The levels were designed such that the underlying performance-based shares will not vest if we do not at least achieve the minimum level (threshold) of performance.
+Vesting at target level requires us to fully meet or slightly exceed our performance expectations and full vesting at the maximum level requires a high level of performance.
+Forfeiture or grant of additional shares at performance levels between threshold, target and maximum is determined based on straight-line interpolation for these shares.